Tips for better prints

 Text, when converted to bitmap, lose sharpness.
 This is especially crucial in business cards as we need a high degree of sharpness for the small text generally used.
 You need a design program that retains text as text or as outline (vectors).

-Suitable programs include CorelDraw, Serif PagePlus, Xara Photo & Graphic Designer, InDesign and Illustrator.
-The first three are great programs that we highly recommend – especially PagePlus – not merely because they are very reasonably priced but because they are extremely good and very user friendly.
-You can download PagePlus for AUD$99.99, Xara for US$89 or purchase complete boxed Coreldraw on eBay for around US$300.
+Suitable programs include CorelDraw, Affinity Designer, Affinity Publisher, InDesign and Illustrator.
+The first three are great programs that we highly recommend not merely because they are very reasonably priced but because they are extremely good and very user friendly.

-We have all of these programs but use Coreldraw almost exclusively, Xara for special effects and PagePlus for book and magazine layout.
+We use Coreldraw almost exclusively.
 WIth Coreldraw, you get extreme accuracy with placement, alignments and sizing of objects.
 Bleeds and crop marks are produced with no-guesswork, completely hassle-free and error-free – all very important issues with printing.
 You can easily convert all text to curves and send us your original files for fixing if necessary.
 Furthermore, it produces pdf files at lightning speed without the need of a pdf creating program.
-The same goes for PagePlus.
-You get high productivity with these products.
+You get high productivity with CorelDraw and the Affinity series.

 Bleed is the margin that extends outside of the edge of the page.
 This allows the printer to trim the job to the correct size without showing the white of the paper.
 We require 2mm bleed on every edge.